 A highlight of the ceramics collection is a sancai vase of ovoid form animated with swooping red phoenixes and leaping dragons.
 The bright color portends good fortune and joy.
 The background of intertwined peonies and chrysanthemum is rendered in green and yellow with dashes of red.
-Finished with bands of red with white flowers at shoulder and garlic-form mouth, Lot 162 is 18" tall and expected to go off at \$60,000 or more.
+Finished with bands of red with white flowers at the shoulder and garlic-form mouth, Lot 162 is 18 inches tall and expected to go off at \$60,000 or more.

-Also Ming is a pair of sacrificial red glazed bottle vases.
-The color often graced Imperial wares of the Yongle period.
+Also, Ming is a pair of sacrificial red glazed bottle vases.
+The color often graced Imperial wares of the

+Gui De Wei Yin.
+Lot 44 starts at \$50,000.

+Yongle period.
 On these well-potted examples, color fades to white at the rim.
-Lot 177, 20" tall, has a starting bid of \$15,000.

-Amidst a deep collection of famille rose enameled items, two delightful and easily accessible items stand out.
-A copper hand warmer (2.5" tall) with a yellow ground (the color for the earth) is over glazed with elaborate phoenixes of blue, red and green, and bordered by green plantains.
+Lot 177, 20 inches tall, has a starting bid of \$15,000.
+Amid a deep collection of famille rose enameled items, two delightful and easily accessible items stand out.
+A copper hand warmer (21⁄2 inches tall) with a yellow ground is overglazed with elaborate phoenixes of blue, red and green, and bordered by green plantains.
 The cover is pierced with a diapered ground of geometric coins, bordered with floral scrolls.
 With the Yongzhen two-character mark, it is of the Period.
 Lot 141 opens at \$3,000.
 Following is a famille rose enameled three-abundances water pot painted with the auspicious Sanduo symbols of peach, pomegranate and finger citron, all on a turquoise ground.
-Lot 142 carries the Yongzheng four-character mark within double squares and is of the period, It is a treasure at \$5,000.
+Lot 142 carries the Yongzheng four-character mark within double squares and is of the period.
+It is a treasure at \$5,000.
 Leading the stone carvings is a white jade moon flask with cover and elephant head handles with rings.
 The moon windows on obverse and reverse of this outstanding flask are elaborately carved with pairs of bats, deer, and cranes amid bamboo, lingzhi, rock outcroppings, pine trees and clouds.
-On the cover, a peach and bat design.
-The knop, a lingzhi and cloud frieze.
-The neck bears a stylized ruyi.
 Traditionally such work imparts blessings of Fu Lu Shou Quan-zhiyouquan, doubled happiness, wealth and longevity simultaneously.
-Lot 114 is 13" high and is well valued at upwards of \$80,000.

-The maker of a Warring States zun of semi-transparent greenish brown jade called on all the mythical animals to create this ritual item.
+Lot 114 is 13 inches high and is well valued at upward of \$80,000.
+The maker of a Warring States zun of semi-transparent greenish-brown jade called on all the mythical animals to create this ritual item.
 While the cylindrical body is in low relief with Kui dragon motifs and geometric scrolls separated by notched flanges, there is drama in the cover, handles and feet.
-A recumbent Bixie is at the knop, while elongated Bixie scale the sides to form handles.
+A recumbent bixie is at the knop, while elongated bixie scale the sides to form handles.
 The tripod feet are recumbent mythical beasts.
-Modeled after a ritual bronze vessel, Lot 120 is 10.5" tall, weighs in at more than 4,000 grams, and carries an opening bid of \$40,000.
-(It leads a collection of archaistic carvings that can be seen in the Gianguan catalog.)
+Modeled after a ritual bronze vessel, Lot 120 is 101⁄2 inches tall, weighs in at more than 4,000 grams, and carries an opening bid of \$40,000.
+It leads a collection of archaistic carvings that can be seen in the auction catalog.
 The square turquoise seal of General Wei De kicks off a collection of stone seals.
-With dragon masks on the base and a pierced qilin knop, the script characters are Gui De Wei Yin.
-Lot 44 starts at \$50,000.
+With dragon masks on the base and a pierced qilin knob, the script characters are

-A set of twelve Tianhuang seals with zodiac animal knops is an impressive buy starting at \$3,000.
-It leads a collection that offers such rarities as a figural pavilion scene atop a pair of 8" tall shoushan stone seals.
-Lot 28, \$800 and up.
-Other gems of imagination and skill include a pair of jixue seals with Buddhist lions knops.
-Lot 27, minimum of \$1,500.
+An elaborately carved white jade moon flask with cover and elephant head handles with